Smalti Assortment SM-RAINBOW 1-POUND

 For more advice on designing your mosaic project or mounting, cutting, and grouting tile, please see our page of Mosaic Frequently Asked Questions or our Mosaic Information Guide, which lists instructional pages described by topic.
 We also post new articles about making mosaics at our How to Mosaic Blog.

-Mosaic Backer Board Sanded Plywood is cut from 1/2-inch cabinet-grade plywood (either maple or birch based on availability) and is suitable for indoor mosaic projects such as plaques and trivets.
-The bottoms of the plywood boards are gloss finished to prevent staining, but the edges are unfinished cuts, which can be left as is or painted with a neutral color of acrylic paint, stained with wood stain, etc.
+Our Plywood Mosaic Backer Boards are cut from 1/2-inch cabinet-grade plywood (either maple or birch based on availability) and are suitable for indoor mosaic projects such as plaques and trivets.
+The edges are unfinished cuts, which can be left as is or painted with a neutral color of acrylic paint, stained with wood stain, etc.

 The faces of some boards may have small splinters missing from the sawing process, but these will be covered by the mosaic.

-• Material: cabinet-grade sanded plywood (either maple or birch based on availability).
+• Material: cabinet-grade plywood (either maple or birch based on availability).

 • Dimensions: as stated